 Seville offers bicycle lanes and a public bicycle-rental system.
 Both expats and tourists benefit tremendously from Sevici, Seville’s public bicycle-sharing programme.
 The city’s roads have two-way bike lanes and there are bicycle rental stations throughout the city.

 Similar to the bike-rental system, e-scooters can also be leased in Seville and this is linked to a phone application.
 E-scooters are a fun way to explore the city, but riders should be sure to park them in designated areas.

 Walking in Seville

 Getting around Seville is simple, primarily because the city centre is relatively compact.
-There are also plenty of landmarks that can double as great meeting points or memory joggers for new arrivals.
+There are also plenty of landmarks that can double as great meeting spots or reference points for new arrivals.
 Seville's tourism office provides walking maps that highlight all of the centre’s famous monuments for new arrivals acquainting themselves with the layout.

 ►Read more about transport and driving in Spain.